elizayounger/GuessTheSongGame/README.md

 2. Once in the directory of the cloned folder, navigate to the spotify_api.py file in the game logic folder and open.
 Enter your Spotify Client Id and Client Secret.

-3. Navigate to the project directory:
+3. Navigate to the project directory in your terminal:

     ```bash
     cd GuessTheSongGame